johnshields/GoodVibrations-MR-Game/README.md

 * Idle
    * be idle, yield, stop or halt
 * Sit
-  * sit, rest relax or control yourself
+  * sit, rest, relax or control yourself
 * Walk
   * walk, go, stroll or wander
   * start or begin walking